ISA World Congress 2018

 This XIX ISA World Congress of Sociology will focus on how scholars, public intellectuals, policy makers, journalists and activists from diverse fields can and do contribute to our understanding of power, violence and justice.

 Official Poster and Artist

 The distorted shape represents the rocky path to reconciliation.
-The four (4) colors symbolize stages of indigenous healing: red, piercing the edge of the outer shape, symbolizes the violent effects of colonization; orange, symbolizes a middle stage of healing; turquoise symbolizes the calm of health, justice, reflection, and happiness; finally, blue represents Canada’s second official language - French.
+The colors symbolize stages of indigenous healing: red, piercing the edge of the outer shape, symbolizes the violent effects of colonization; orange, symbolizes a middle stage of healing; turquoise symbolizes the calm of health, justice, reflection, and happiness.
 The colors weave together to complete the outer rim of the image and represent the many Indigenous and non-Indigenous languages and cultures that make up Canada.

 The red figure is a loon.
 The loon represents Canada’s responsibility, current direction, and obligation to move forward on the path to reconciliation.

 Artist Bio: Lydia Prince is a proud member of Tl’azt’en Nation, located in north-central British Columbia, Canada.
 Indigenous culture and history has a strong influence on Lydia’s art and designs.
 Her aim is to use her artwork to inspire indigenous & non-indigenous collaboration.